 This disclosure requirement will force companies to consider whether they want to permit hedging in light of likely adverse shareholder reaction, and may encourage companies to prohibit hedging by directors and employees entirely or only permit hedging within certain limits.
-The Dodd-Frank Act does not specify a rulemaking deadline, but we expect that companies will be required to comply with this new requirement for the 2011 proxy season.
+The SEC has indicated that it plans to propose rules during April - July 2011 (with no timeframe for adoption indicated but presumably at least in time for the 2012 season).

-o If a company does not already have a policy regarding hedging by directors, officers and employees (usually embedded in its insider trading policy or code of ethics), it should evaluate whether or to what extent hedging should be limited.
+If a company does not already have a policy regarding hedging by directors, officers and employees (usually embedded in its insider trading policy or code of ethics), it should evaluate whether or to what extent hedging should be limited.
 Any policy adopted or changed should be documented and communicated to the affected individuals.